dazzaji/agent/docs/swarm-cookbook-revised.md

 - By default, Swarm allows agents to call multiple functions (tools) simultaneously if the model requests them.
 - You can disable this by setting `parallel_tool_calls=False` in the `Agent` constructor.
 This forces the agent to execute functions sequentially.
+- The repository's customer_service example provides additional practical insight into how functions are executed.

 **10. Testing and Evaluation:**